Chymyst/chymyst-core/docs/roadmap.md

 # Version history

 - 0.1.8 "Singleton" molecules and reactions are now called "static", which is more accurate.
-Added more examples, including a fully concurrent Game of Life.
-Some optimizations in the reaction scheduler, especially for reactions with repeated input molecules.
-Support for pipelined molecules (an automatic optimization).
+Added more tutorial examples, including fork/join and a fully concurrent Game of Life.
+Some code cleanups and optimizations in the reaction scheduler, especially for reactions with repeated input molecules and cross-molecule conditions.
+Support for pipelined molecules (an automatic optimization) makes molecule selection faster.

 - 0.1.7 New compile-time restrictions, towards guaranteeing single reply for blocking molecules.
 It is now not allowed to call blocking molecules inside loops, or to emit replies in any non-linear code context (such as, under a closure or in a loop).
 Change of artifact package from `code.chymyst` to `io.chymyst`.
 This version is the first one published on Sonatype Maven repository.

-- 0.1.6 A different mechanism now implements the syntax `a()` for emitting molecules with `Unit` values; no more auxiliary classes `E`, `BE`, `EB`, `EE`, which simplifies code and eliminates the need for whitebox macros.
-Breaking change: `timeout(value)(duraction)` instead of `timeout(duraction)(value)` as before.
+- 0.1.6 A different type-safe mechanism now implements the syntax `a()` for emitting molecules with `Unit` values; no more auxiliary classes `E`, `BE`, `EB`, `EE`, which simplified code and eliminated the need for whitebox macros.
+Breaking API change: `timeout(value)(duraction)` instead of `timeout(duraction)(value)` used previously.
 An optimization for the reaction scheduler now makes simple reactions start faster.
 The project build has been revamped: now there is a single JAR artifact and a single SBT project for `Chymyst`, rather than 3 as before.
 A skeleton "hello-world" project is available in a separate repository. `Chymyst` has been moved to a separate repository as well.
 Various improvements in the compile-time analysis of reactions: livelock detection now understands that molecules emitted under `if/else` constructions are not always emitted.

 - 0.1.5 Bug fix for a rare race condition with time-out on blocking molecules.
 New `checkTimeout` API to make a clean distinction between replies that need to check the timeout status and replies that don't.
 Documentation was improved.
 Code cleanups resulted in 100% test coverage.
 Revamped reaction site code now supports nonlinear input patterns.

 - 0.1.4 Simplify API: now users need only one package import.
 Many more tutorial examples of chemical machine concurrency.
-Test code coverage is 97%.
+Test code coverage is at 97%.
 More compiler warnings enabled (including deprecation warnings).
 There are now more intelligent "whitebox" macros that generate different subclasses of `M[T]` and `B[T,R]` when `T` or `R` are the `Unit` type, to avoid deprecation warnings with the syntax `f()`.

 - 0.1.3 Major changes in the API ("site", "go" instead of "join", "run") and in the terminology used in the tutorial and in the code: we now use the chemical machine paradigm more consistently, and avoid using the vague term "join".
 The build system now uses the "wartremover" SBT plugin to check for more possible errors.
 Test code coverage is at 96%.